mirfan899/sppas/sppas/doc/01_introduction/12_getting_installing.md

-### Dependencies
+### External programs

 On the main website, you will find information about the software requirements.
 In fact, other programs are required for SPPAS to operate.
 Of course, they must be installed before using SPPAS, and *only once*.
-This operation takes from 5 to 15 minutes depending on the operating system.
+This operation takes 5 up to 10 minutes depending on the operating system.

 The following software are required: